Greaper88/CubeRite-GUI/README.md

 Once completed, there will be a "Setup.exe" file that needs to be run to install the GUI.

 This project is not affiliated with the Cuberite project, and may not be used in whole or part without permission.
+Permission is granted only for use to install and use a copy of the software.
+Code may not be re-distributed, modified, or commercialized.

 (C) 2024 by Greaper88